Hannah Berry mostly makes comics, but is also a writer, illustrator, podcaster and editorial gun-for-hire.

-Her first graphic novel BRITTEN & BRÜLIGHTLY, begun while studying an illustration degree at the University of Brighton, was published by Jonathan Cape in 2008.
-It has subsequently been published in the USA, Italy, Holland, France and Serbia, with the French edition chosen as part of the official selection for the 2010 Angoulême International Comics Festival.
-Her second graphic novel ADAMTINE was published in 2012, also by Cape, and she is just putting the finishing touches to a third, LIVESTOCK, due in 2017.
-She currently does a weekly cartoon strip for the New Statesman, ‘Vox Pop’, about humans and how funny they are.
+Her first graphic novel BRITTEN & BRÜLIGHTLY, begun while studying illustration at the University of Brighton, was published by Jonathan Cape in 2008.
+It has subsequently been published in the USA, Italy, Holland, France and Serbia, with the French edition chosen for the official selection of the 2010 Angoulême International Comics Festival.
+Her second graphic novel ADAMTINE was published in 2012, also by Cape, and she has just finished a third, LIVESTOCK, due out in May 2017.
+She currently does a weekly cartoon strip for the New Statesman – ‘Vox Pop’ – about humans and how funny they are.

 She is half Ecuadorian, lives in Brighton, and is extremely partial to cashews; the Ferrari of the nut world.